19 Nov 2019

 - Made up of around six modules covering different subtopics of digital privacy

-- Freely available for anyone to use, copy, adapt, modify etc. in line with the same CC licence my website is licenced under
+- Freely available for anyone to use, copy, adapt, modify etc. in line with the same licence my website is licenced under

 - Hopefully the first of many similar 'freelearning' courses – so I'm more than happy to discuss ideas, collaboration etc.